 Colgate LGBT and Allies Network

-In addition, Colgate's Diversity Leadership Council, consisting of employee resource group leaders, is committed to nurturing programming aimed at diversity and inclusion to ensure optimal efficiency, effectiveness and support of the Company’s business objectives.
-Each leadership council consists of mid-senior level cross-functional management teams appointed by the division/function leader.
+In addition to the employee resource groups, senior management has formed Diversity Leadership Councils which are committed to driving our diversity & inclusion strategy in support of the Company’s business objectives.
+Each leadership council consists of mid-senior level, cross-functional management teams appointed by the division/function leader.
 The councils operate under established charters with a mission and set of operating and decision-making standards.
 They are helping drive a culture of diversity and inclusion by:

-- • Driving strategies and initiatives to support en route to a truly inclusive world-class workforce at all levels.
+• Driving strategies and initiatives to support Colgate People en route to a truly inclusive world-class workforce at all levels

 • Colgate continues its commitment to American Corporate Partners (ACP), a national non-profit organization dedicated to helping post-9/11 veterans successfully transition back into the private sector.
-Since 2014, more than 100 Colgate employees have volunteered with ACP to help returning veterans through one-on-one mentoring, networking, and online career advice.
+Since 2014, more than 104 Colgate employees have volunteered with ACP to help 214 returning veterans through one-on-one mentoring, networking and providing online career advice.

-• Colgate is committed to educating employees about the dangers of drug overdose.
+• The Hispanic Action Network led a workshop reaching about 150 students at the Hispanic Alliance for Career Enhancement (HACE) annual NYC STEM conference.
+Colgate is committed to educating employees about the dangers of drug overdose.
 In 2018, Colgate launched Opioid Awareness seminars and webinars to ensure Colgate People were informed on this topic.
 Employees were provided with the company policy on alcohol and substance abuse and information on our employee assistance program.